datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ datalad save -m "renamed directory"

 This is easy, and complication free.
-Moving the directory would work in the same fashion, and a :command:`datalad save` would fix broken symlinks afterwards.
+Moving (as in: changing the location, instead of the name) the directory would work in the same fashion, and a :command:`datalad save` would fix broken symlinks afterwards.
 Let's quickly clean this up: